openhive-network/devportal/_tutorials-python/follow_a_user.md

-In this tutorial we will explain and show you how to follow or unfollow any author on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we will explain and show you how to follow or unfollow any author on the **Hive** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

-The Steem python library has a built-in function to transmit transactions to the blockchain.
+The Hive python library has a built-in function to transmit transactions to the blockchain.
 We are using the `follow` and `unfollow` methods found within the `commit` class in the the library.
 Before we can follow/unfollow we first have to check what the current 'follow status' is of the author.
 We use another function for this which is explained in the tutorial entitled `get_following_and_follower_list`.
 There are 3 parameters within the `follow/unfollow` methods:

 1.  _follow/unfollow_ - The name of the author that will be followed/unfollowed
 1.  _what_ - The list of states to be followed.
 Currently this defaults to `blog` as it's the only option available on the block chain at this stage